carpentries/task-forces/2022/fsp-transition/fsp-transition-charter.md

 ### Deliverables
 1. Detailed roadmap for transitioning The Carpentries out of fiscal sponsorship to independent, tax-exempt status.
-2. Identify a firm to support back-office/legal aspects of FSP transition.
+2. Identify a firm to support the formation and structure of The Carpentries.
+3. Identify a firm to support back-office/legal support for The Carpentries.
-3. Business Plan for The Carpentries.
+4. Business Plan for The Carpentries.
-4. Develop targeted fundraising strategy for FSP Transition.
+5. Develop targeted fundraising strategy for FSP Transition.
-5. Incorporate The Carpentries as a nonprofit organisation.
+6. Incorporate The Carpentries as a nonprofit organisation.
-6. Identify Minimum Staffing Requirement for The Carpentries Core Team.
+7. Identify Minimum Staffing Requirement for The Carpentries Core Team.
-7. Apply for 501(c)(3) non-profit status.
+8. Apply for 501(c)(3) non-profit status.
-8. Determine governance structure for The Carpentries independent organisation.
+9. Determine governance structure for The Carpentries independent organisation.
-9. Transfer all trademarks from CI to The Carpentries
+10. Transfer all trademarks from CI to The Carpentries
-10. Transfer all employment contracts from CI to The Carpentries
+11. Transfer all employment contracts from CI to The Carpentries

 ### Task Force Members*